dtremblay/c256-tetris/README.md

 Still to be added are:
 * Read and write high score from/to file.

+## How to compile
+Use "./asm.bat tetris.asm 1" for the FMX-only build, which uses the YM2151 sound chip, not supported by the U.
+Use "./asm.bat tetris.asm 2" for the OPL3 sound track, which works on both FMX and U.

 ## How to Play
 To play the game, you will need either the actual C256 Foenix hardware or the C256 Foenix IDE (available here: https://github.com/Trinity-11/FoenixIDE).
+NOTE: The FoenixIDE does not play the sounds.

 The game starts in the intro screen.
 Press <space> or joystick 1 <fire> button to start the game.